Comedian Sil Fox (86) denies sexually assaulting woman

 The 86-year-old entertainer appeared before Judge Michael Walsh at Dublin District Court on Thursday when a trial date was set.

-Mr Fox is charged with sexual assault of a woman during a social occasion at a named bar and nightclub in the city centre’s southside on December 17th last year.
+Mr Fox is charged with sexual assault of a woman during a social occasion at a named bar and restaurant in the city centre’s southside on December 17th last year.

 Dressed in a blue suit, he stood at the side of the courtroom when his case was called.